-Discontinued line item (originally established by H.B.
+Legal Basis: Discontinued line item (originally established by H.B.
 49 of the 132nd G.A.)
-Legal Basis:

 Purpose: For FY 2018 and FY 2019, this line item provided the primary source of funds for district and school report cards, funding and expenditure accountability reports, teacher value-added reports, the teacher student linkage/roster verification process, and a performance management section on ODE's website.
-Funds also provided training for district and regional specialists and district educators in the use of the value-added progress dimension and in the use of data to improve student achievement.
-This line item was supplemented by GRF line item 200439,
+Funds also provided training for district and regional specialists and district educators in the use of the value-added progress dimension and in the use of data to improve student item 200614, Accelerate Great Schools.

-Accountability/Report Cards, which, prior to FY 2018, primarily supported such costs.
+Accountability/Report Cards, which, prior to FY 2018, and again beginning with FY 2020, primarily supported such costs.
 Item 200662 included an earmark of \$500,000 in each of FY 2018 and FY 2019 to support the Accelerate Great Schools public-private partnership.
-Beginning in FY 2020, this partnership is supported by SLF Fund 7017 line item 200614, Accelerate Great
+Beginning in FY 2020, this partnership is supported by SLF Fund 7017 line